FaIhAjAlAmToPu/MMDetection-Demo/README.md

-# SwinOLO
+# MMDetection-Demo
-Swin and YOLO
+check the demo folder for examples